 A $150 filing fee will need to be paid.

 Electing a Registered Agent Online

-You can form your LLC online on the Rhode Island Secretary of State website ($150 filing fee required).
+You can form your LLC online on the Rhode Island Department of State website ($150 filing fee required).
 Your registered agent’s name and contact information will be requested when you file your LLC’s Articles of Organization online under Article II: